Katherine Esau: Personal life and education

-Esau was born on 3 April 1898 in Ekaterinoslav, Russian Empire (now Dnipro, Ukraine) to a family of Mennonites of German descent, so-called "Russian Mennonites".
+Esau was born on 3 April 1898 in Ekaterinoslav, Russian Empire a family of Mennonites of German descent, so-called "Russian Mennonites".
 She attended a Mennonite Parish school prior to entering secondary school.
 Esau began studying agriculture in 1916 at the Golitsin Women's Agricultural College in Moscow, but returned home at the end of her second semester due to the Bolshevik Revolution.

 Katherine's father, John Esau, was the mayor of Ekaterinoslav.
 The revolution placed the family at risk due to their wealth, position, and nationality.
-Esau was considered a “counterrevolutionary bourgeoisie”.
+Esau was considered a "counterrevolutionary bourgeoisie".
 The family managed to escape by boarding a German troop train in Ekaterinoslav on 20 December 1918, reaching Berlin on 5 January 1919 after a two-week trip.

 Although Berlin was still in conflict, Katherine became a student at the Berlin Landwirtschaftliche Hochschule (Agricultural College of Berlin).
 She studied farm management with Friedrich Aereboe and plant breeding with geneticist Erwin Baur.

 In 1922, the Esau family moved to Reedley, California, a Mennonite community.
 Esau worked briefly as a housekeeper and cook for a family in Fresno.
 In 1923, she worked for a seed production ranch, raising and studying sugar beets in Oxnard, California.
 After that company failed, Esau worked for the Spreckels Sugar Company on sugar beet resistance to curly top virus.

 In 1927, Spreckels was visited by Wilfred William Robbins, from the University Farm of the Northern Branch of the College of Agriculture (now University of California, Davis), and Henry A. Jones of the Davis Division of Truck Crops.
 Esau showed them her beet fields and asked about the graduate program at Davis.
 Robbins accepted her and employed her as a graduate assistant in the Botany Division.
 Esau resumed her education at the University of California, Davis in 1928.
 Since Davis did not grant graduate degrees at that time, she officially registered for the Ph.D. program through the University of California Berkeley.
 Her doctoral committee were W.W.
 Robbins, (botanist and the chair), T.H.
 Goodspeed, cytologist, and T.E.
 Rawlins, plant pathologist.
 Esau was formally awarded a doctorate in 1931 which was granted by UC Berkeley in 1932.
 She was also elected to the Phi Beta Kappa honor society in 1932.